 What does is really mean to earn a Blue Flag award?
 The beaches, marinas and boats that earn this award are meeting or exceeding global standards in amenities, safety, water quality, and environmental standards.
 The Blue Flag program strives to encourage authorities and managers to provide marinas and beaches that maintain high environmental quality, cleanliness, and safety standards.
 To learn more about the Blue Flag program, click here.

-Green Cay Beach at Tamarind Reef was awarded it’s first Blue Flag award on December 1st of 2015.
-Also part of Tamarind Reef Resort, this beach affords beautiful views of both Green Cay and Buck Island.
+Green Cay Beach at Tamarind Reef Resort, Spa & Marina was awarded it’s first Blue Flag award on December 1st of 2015, and has maintained it’s Blue Flag designation ever since.
+Part of Tamarind Reef Resort, this beach affords beautiful views of both Green Cay and Buck Island.
 This small stretch of well maintained beach boasts rows of towering palms and amenities galore including fantastic snorkeling right off the beach, lounge chairs and cabanas, hammocks, a volleyball court, restrooms, a beach bar and grill, and a beach shack that rents water sports equipment.

 Congratulations to Tamarind Reef Resort, Spa & Marina for earning the Blue Flag designation again.
 We appreciate the hard work you do to keep this eco-label, and to keep your beaches and marina’s cleaned, your amenities maintained, and everything up to the global environmental standards that the Blue Flag represents.
 Keep up the good work!